yachielab/FRACTAL/README.md

     -f <String>
       Output file name.
 Default: FRACTALout
     -s <String>
-      Absolute path of the executable file used to reconstruct lineage tree in each iteration cycle.
+      Absolute path of the .sh script used to reconstruct lineage tree in each iteration cycle.
-    -p "<String>"
+      See usage (example 4).
-      Options for the software corresponding to the method selected by -m -k <Integer>
+    -k <Integer>
       Number of sequences for the subsampling procedure.
 Default: 100 -b <String>